Posted On: December 4, 2025

 Start Your Claim Adjusting Career Online

-If you live in a state without its own licensing process, employers will still expect you to become licensed!
-You'll need to earn your license in a state with a reciprocal agreement with your state.
-We recommend going for a Texas adjuster's license, which has a large claims volume and reciprocal agreements with 28 states.
-Head to our website to get started today!
+Some states require licenses, and some don’t.
+That said, if you live in a state without its own licensing process, employers will still expect you to earn a license in a state with a reciprocal agreement with your state.

 What is the Average Insurance Adjuster Salary?